mbarbosa30/x4pp/replit.md

 ## Overview

 x4pp is a peer-to-peer messaging application featuring an "attention market" where message sending uses wallet-based routing with open bidding.
-Recipients set minimum bid prices, while senders (who don't need accounts) can send messages to either usernames or wallet addresses.
+Recipients set minimum bid prices, while senders (who don't need accounts) can send messages to usernames, wallet addresses, or ENS domains.
 The platform uses an open bidding model where senders place bids, and recipients manually accept or decline messages.
 Key features include EIP-3009 deferred payment authorization (funds remain in sender's wallet until acceptance), automatic bid expiry, and a privacy-preserving reputation system.

 ## Recent Changes

+**October 25, 2025:**
+- **ENS Domain Support**: Added ENS resolution for message recipients - users can now send messages to ENS names like "vitalik.eth" which are automatically resolved to wallet addresses using viem on Ethereum mainnet
+- **Authentication Flow Improvements** (full polish based on analysis):
+  - Optimized landing page to use query data intelligently - no longer makes redundant login calls
+  - Added error toasts for query failures to provide better user feedback
+  - Implemented route guards with ProtectedRoute component - all authenticated pages now require valid session
+  - Added refetchOnWindowFocus to critical auth queries for better reconnect reliability
+  - Enhanced cache invalidation strategy to prevent stale data on wallet reconnect

 **October 24, 2025:**
 - Fixed mobile bid input bug: Users can now properly delete and edit bid amounts when sending messages (dual-state pattern with string display and number validation)